copiaincolla/MetaTagsBundle/README.md

 Symfony Bundle to manage html meta tags by matching urls.

+Tags starting with S2.0 are compatible with symfony 2.0.x

+If you are using symfony 2.0.x follow [this guide](https://github.com/copiaincolla/MetaTagsBundle/blob/symfony-2.0.x/README.md)

 # How it works

 Based on the configuration provided by the user and/or a user custom service, MetaTagsBundle _loads_ some urls and manages the association between an __url__ and its __meta tags values__ storing the data in the database.